Dagzy/NodeGitBook/docs/javascript_library/06-Express-Server/06-jwt/02-user-create/02-user-create.md

 # USER CREATE ADDITIONS
 ---

-In this module we'll extend the user create controller method.
+In this module we'll refactor the user create controller method.

 <hr />

 ### Refactor
-Let's do a quick refactor.
-It's part of the game:
+Refactoring is just part of the game.
+We work in iterations.
+You write methods, you add to them, you take things away.
+In this chapter we don't have you rebuilding a POST controller method in seven steps like we did last time.
+Let's do a quick refactor:

 ```js
 router.post('/createuser', function (req, res) {